MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 - Custom apps
 - Allow (or block) access to built-in apps or store apps

 **Task**: Make a list of the apps your users regularly use.
-These are the apps you want on their devices.
+These apps are the apps you want on their devices.
 Some considerations:

 - Many organizations deploy the Office suite of apps to PCs and tablets, such as Word, Excel, OneNote, PowerPoint, and Teams.
 On smaller devices, such as mobile phones, individual apps might be installed, depending on the user requirements.

   For example, someone in sales may require Teams, Excel, and SharePoint.
-On mobile phones, you can deploy only these apps to the sales team, instead of the entire Office suite.
+On mobile phones, you can deploy only these apps, instead of deploying the entire Office suite.

 - Users expect to read and reply to email and join meetings on all devices, including personal devices.
 On organization-owned devices, you can deploy Outlook and Teams.
 And, manage and control all device settings and all app settings, including PIN and password requirements.
 On personal devices, you don't have this control.
 So, determine if you want to give users access to organization apps, such as email and meetings.